njzhangyifei/UWPSpinningWidget/README.md

-# A Spinning Widget featuring Voice Commands
+# A UWP Spinning Widget featuring Voice Commands

-This repository contains the visual studio solution for a spinning widget.
+This repository contains the visual studio solution for a universal windows app, a spinning widget.

+See it in action => [youtube](https://youtu.be/bgD_J5u9lhM)

 ## Voice Control
 Try to say the following commands